rhys-vdw/peachy-tween/README.md

 ## Install

-To install on Unity, you must first install the internal dependency [ecslite](https://github.com/LeoECSCommunity/ecslite).
+To add to you Unity project, first add the internal dependency [ecslite](https://github.com/LeoECSCommunity/ecslite).

 In Unity package manager, select "Add package from git URL..." and add the following two URLs: